apache/spark/docs/helm-chart/manage-dags-files.rst

 .. note::

-   In airflow images prior to version 2.0.2, there was a bug that required you to use a bit longer Dockerfile, to make sure the image remains OpenShift-compatible (i.e dag has root group similarly as other files).
+   In Airflow images prior to version 2.0.2, there was a bug that required you to use a bit longer Dockerfile, to make sure the image remains OpenShift-compatible (i.e dag has root group similarly as other files).
 In 2.0.2 this has been fixed.